 The results portion of the page indicates the number and percentage of students performing at each achievement level in each of the three content areas tested by NECAP.
 In addition, a mean scaled score is provided for reading and mathematics in grades 3 through 8 and 11 at the school, district, and state levels.
-For grade 11 writing, a mean raw score is provided at the school, district, and state levels.
-The 2009 writing assessment at grades 5 and 8 was for field test purposes only and resulted in no reportable scores.
+For writing, a mean scaled score is provided for grades 5 and 8 and a mean raw score is provided for grade 11 at the school, district, and state levels.